 The policy is freely available to parents/carers.
 Parents/Carers will be informed in writing before any Relationship and Sex Education is given and invited to an information evening where the curriculum content is clearly explained.
-At the point of review, this policy will be shared with parents and their views invited to help inform the updated policy.
+At the point of review, feedback from these evenings will be considered.